-- DEGIRO – Popular stock broker with a variety of international shares
+- DEGIRO – Popular UK Stock Broker with International shares

 With hundreds of UK stock broker sites now active in the market, knowing which platform to sign up with has never been more challenging.
 For example, while a share dealing platform might stand out for offering super-low fees, it might not give you access to international companies.

-With this in mind, below you will find our five top-rated UK stock brokers of 2021.
+With this in mind, below you will find our five best stock brokers of 2021.
 All of our picks are heavily regulated, allow you to easily fund your account with a UK payment method, and offer top-notch customer support

 1. eToro – Overall Best UK Stock Broker 2021

 If you’re looking for the best share dealing account UK that ticks all of the right boxes – look no further than eToro.
 First and foremost, the stock broker allows you to invest in traditional stocks without paying any commission or share dealing charges.
 Instead, the only ‘fee’ that you pay is that of the spread.
 As long as you do not apply leverage or short-sell your chosen company, you will be entitled to company dividends as and when they are paid.